SoftBank mobile unit to go for IPO raising some $20 billion

 - Seattle home prices down $80,000 from peak amid unprecedented spike in homes sitting unsold

 Recently, SoftBank Group Chief Executive Masayoshi Son was in the spotlight for his relations with the Saudi prince after the killing of Saudi journalist Jamal Khashoggi.
+Son has said denounced the killing.
+He said earlier this month that he went to Saudi Arabia to relay his concerns to the prince.

+Son has been partnering with Saudi Arabian Crown Prince Mohammed bin Salman and about half of his $100 billion Vision Fund, established in 2016, comes from the kingdom.
+The fund has been investing in various companies, solar projects and artificial intelligence.

+Khashoggi, a 59-year-old columnist for The Washington Post, was killed at the Saudi Consulate in Turkey on Oct.
+2, although details are still unclear.